rjensen96/gator-grids/README.md

-# Gator Grids [Coming Soon!]
+# Gator Grids

 ## Meet your friendly aggre-gator!

-Gator Grids helps you sum up your data exactly the way you want - without writing a single formula.
+Gator Grids helps you sum up your data exactly the way you want - without writing formulas.

 Connect to a table in your Excel workbook and assign filters to rows and columns.
 In cells where those filters intersect, you get data!

-Install Gator Grids for free from Microsoft AppSource.
-Click <strong>Insert > Office Add-ins</strong> in Excel to get started.

 ## Getting Started

 <h3>Install the add-in</h3>

-Gator Grids is <b>coming soon</b> to Microsoft AppSource!
-Search for it in Excel by clicking <b>Insert > Add-ins</b> and searching for Gator Grids.
+Gator Grids is available for free in Microsoft AppSource!
+Install it directly in Excel by clicking <b>Insert > Get Add-ins</b> and searching for Gator Grids.

 <h3>Make a table</h3>